meghdadFar/bourbon/README.rst

 The first thing that we should consider is mapping our problem to a state space.
 There are two ways to define the state for your problem.
 The first way is via a state vector of arbitrary size made of natural numbers {1, 2, 3, ...}.
 A classic example is the following grid.
 As you see, our space is 2-dimensional, each state has an index and in total there are 9 states.
-The goal of the agent is to reach the GOAL state where it receives a reward of 10.
-The agent has 4 actions available to it which are moving to the LEFT, RIGHT, DOWN, UP.
-Each time the agent takes one of these actions, a reward function calculates the distance of the new state and the goal state and accordingly assigns a reward to the agent.
+The goal of the agent is to reach the GOAL state where it receives a reward of 10 by moving around on the grid.

 .. image:: docs/figs/rlgrid.png

 Actions
 ~~~~~~~
+As can be seen above, in this example, the agent has 4 actions available to it which are moving to the LEFT, RIGHT, DOWN, UP.

 Rewards
 ~~~~~~~
+Each time the agent takes one of the above actions a reward function calculates the distance of the new state and the goal state and accordingly assigns a reward to the agent.

 Examples